jaalto/project--emacs-epackage-template/README.rst

 taking care of things for the benefit of others who make use of the service.

-That means, if there is no noboby interested in some file.el, it probably won't get packaged.
+That means, if there is no nobody interested in some file.el, it probably won't get packaged.
 There are lot of old and dead code e.g. in `Emacs Wiki`_ which is best left in the place it was found dusting